wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/about.md

 logo: '/logo/Payment_methods/Klarna.svg'
 ---

 Klarna is an online post-payment method that lets customers pay for orders after receiving them.
 Customers are only charged for the items they keep from the order.
-Klarna guarantees payout of the transaction.
+Klarna bears the risk and guarantees settlement.

 ## Summary